 - Ready and on your table in 30 minutes

 - Super versatile and easily adaptable

 - Loved by fussy with veggie kids especially if you get them involved in preparations (peeling and cutting the veg), although if you do that it will definitely take longer that 30 minutes for your dinner to end up on the table, but it might be worth it!
 Throw eating with chopsticks challenge into the equation and your kids might forget that they are eating tons of veggies (my boys still moved their peppers subtly to the sides of their plates, you win some and you lose some).

 Ingredients you will need to make this Vegetable Egg Fried Rice:

 - Vegetables (green onions, carrots, red pepper, courgette (zucchini), optional broccoli stalk, frozen peas and/or sweetcorn) - the world is your oyster!
 I wanted this dish to be packed with variety of veggies hence I really went to town here but you can go for as many or as few as you please, you're in charge here!

-- Garlic and ginger (flavour powerhouses) – don’t skip them if you can help it.
+- Garlic and ginger (flavour powerhouses) - don't skip them if you can help it.
 These fellows add so much flavour to this dish, subtly but powerfully.
-I’ve opted for approx. 1/2 Tbsp of grated fresh ginger but you might want to go up to 1 full Tbsp to add that extra pep into your dish.
+I've opted for approx. ½ tablespoon of grated fresh ginger but you might want to go up to 1 full tablespoon to add that extra pep into your dish.